 Check Prices for Hotel Grande Italia in Chioggia

 5. Locorotondo, Puglia

-As you walk through Locorotondo, you’ll constantly be reaching for your camera to snap pictures of pink and red geraniums spilling out of windowboxes against whitewashed walls.
+As you walk through Locorotondo, you’ll constantly be reaching for your phone to snap pictures of pink and red geraniums spilling out of window boxes against whitewashed walls.

 One of several white hill towns in this part of Puglia, Locorotondo’s skyline is dominated by the Chiesa Madre San Giorgio, a cathedral whose dome and tower you can see as you approach the town from the valley below.
 Don’t forget to sample the area’s famous white wine.